Ivan3864/dsc-Accidents-analysis/README.md

+TEAM MEMBERS: BILL KISUYA, JOAN NJOROGE, BRENDA MUTAI, BRIAN NGENY, JEFF KIARIE & IVAN KIBET.

-# PROJECT TITLE:EXPLORING CRASH DATA AND PREDICTING SEVERITY
+# PROJECT TITLE: EXPLORING CRASH DATA AND PREDICTING SEVERITY

 ![Alt text](<images/How to respond at an accident scene.jpeg>)

 ## INTRODUCTION

 Vehicle accidents are a major source of worry for public safety and transportation agencies.
-They not only cause death and property damage, but also interrupt traffic flow and incur economic losses.
+They not only cause death and property damage but also interrupt traffic flow and incur economic losses.
 Understanding the factors that contribute to these collisions and their effects is critical for putting effective measures in place to decrease their occurrence and impact.

-The City of Chicago has collected extensive crash data through its electronic crash reporting system (E-Crash), providing a valuable resource to analyse and gain insights into the factors contributing to accidents.
+The City of Chicago has collected extensive crash data through its electronic crash reporting system (E-Crash), providing a valuable resource to analyze and gain insights into the factors contributing to accidents.
 The dataset comprises a wide range of crash parameters, including crash circumstances, vehicles involved, and people affected.

 The goal of this study is to analyse the dataset and provide a full understanding of car crashes and their characteristics in the city of Chicago.
 We hope to discover key factors that contribute to collisions, measure the impact they have, and analyse the circumstances surrounding the accidents by studying the numerous characteristics associated with each crash event.